Fusil de Chasse

 The Fusil de Chasse (French for “shotgun” or “hunting gun”) was one of the designs that saw widespread use with frontiersmen, traders, and with the military.
 They were even used by English colonists who favored the sleek, lightweight design.
 Even after the loss of the French to the British in the French & Indian War, the weapon would continue to be used by the French in their western territories and by settlers and militia all over what is now the eastern half of the United States.

 Our reproduction Fusil de Chasse is true to the original in both beauty and function.
 It features a rugged yet light weight, full length stock with distinctive swooping butt.

 It has a .62 caliber, octagonal to round barrel with two wedding bands at the transition.
 The wooden ramrod is secured by three simple iron pipes that compliment the muskets other traditionally utilitarian hardware.

-The weapon requires no defarbing.
 Like all of our muskets it comes with a limited warranty and a lifetime frizzen re-hardening guarantee.

 Shipping for this item is $50 to all US locations.
 This amount will not appear on your online receipt, but will be added to your total.
 Georgia residents must pay 8% GA Sales Tax.
 Orders for multiple items will be combined in order to minimize shipping costs.